Predicting Atomistic Transitions with Transformers: Introduction

 The direct simulation of the long-time evolution of materials using MD methods requires calculating interactions between all atoms and advancing atomic positions using extremely small time steps.
 Furthermore, the final states reached by transitions are often the result of larger emergent behaviors in the system, which can make it difficult to accurately simulate these behaviors using conventional algorithms.
-This observation motivates our machine learning study to replace this process with a generative model.
-Specifically, by training a machine learning model on a large number of collected transitions, we may learn these broader emergent long-time behaviors accurately, ultimately producing a surrogate model which could directly produce transitions with a significant saving in computational cost.
-Our objective here is to extend the recent advancement in generative AI to atomistic transitions.
+This observation motivated us to extend the recent advancement in generative AI to atomistic transitions and replace this process with a~generative model.
+By training a machine learning (ML) model on a large number of known transitions, we may learn these broader emergent long-time behaviors accurately and produce a surrogate model to directly predict transitions with significant savings in computational cost.
 By creating a tool that can quickly sample relevant final states, we can potentially make saddle configuration searches, that aim to enumerate a portion of all possible transitions, much quicker.
 Further, a probabilistic model could extend this ability by sampling unit transition pathways and final state pairs with the correct physical probability, that is, proportional to the transition rate, conditioned on a given initial state.
 This would allow for statistically correct state-to-state trajectories to be predicted accurately, ultimately ``replacing'' traditional simulations entirely.

+We will focus here on a nano-cluster consisting of 147 platinum (Pt) atoms; 147 being the magic number for the Mackay icosahedron with three shells~\cite{mackay1962ac,schnabel2009cpl,Huang2017jcp}.
+This cluster has been studied previously using accelerated molecular dynamics (AMD) simulations~\cite{Huang2017jcp,Huang2018prm} and showed a variety of shape fluctuations and surface restructuring, which is typical for nanoparticles and can significantly affect their physical properties~\cite{baletto2005rmp}.
+This rich dynamical behavior makes these clusters ideal test environments to study the application of machine learning to predict atomic transitions.
+We use transitions found in AMD runs to train our ML models; the dataset consists of initial and final state pairs, represented by the positions of all atoms in three-dimensional space.

 One major challenge is the intrinsically stochastic nature of microstructure evolution in materials and atomistic transitions in particular.
 For every given atomistic configuration, there are often a large number of potential pathways to other nearby states the system can transition into, each with a different kinetic probability.
 See Fig.~\ref{fig:ex_transitions} for some examples.
 Furthermore, such pathways can be highly complex and collective, leading to a combinatorial explosion of the complexity of the problem.